electricjones/data-manager/README.md

 ## Getting Started
 Manager does exactly what you would expect: it *manages* complex items such as config data, arrays, and closures.
-The best way to get started is simply instantiate `Michaels\Manager\Mangaer`
+The best way to get started is simply instantiate `Michaels\Manager\Manager`

 ```php
 $manager = new Michaels\Manager\Manager([